cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **What should you do if you receive one?**

 1. Use the link in the Notification you received to see which error codes Cloudflare is seeing.
-2. Depending on the statuses you're alerting on, check https://developers.cloudflare.com/support/troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors/
+2. Depending on the statuses you are alerting on, refer to [Troubleshooting Cloudflare 5XX errors](/support/troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors/).
 3. {{<render file="_errors.md">}}

 </div>